As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The production of various kinds of spirits is very popular in Slovakia and has a long tradition here.
 In Slovakia, we have many kinds of homemade or traditional alcoholic beverages but only one is our national spirit.

-Borovička is Slovak traditional alcoholic drink and national spirit flavored with juniper berries.
+Borovička is a Slovak traditional alcoholic drink and national spirit flavored with juniper berries.
 It belongs to the group of fruit spirits and has a typical taste and aroma of juniper berries.
 Typical Borovička contains about 40% of alcohol and it is produced mainly in central and eastern Slovakia.

 Everyone who ever visits Slovakia must try this amazing national spirit of Slovakia.
-But Borovička is more than a spirit, so continue reading to learn about the distillation process of Borovička, the most famous brands, and history of this unique alcoholic beverage!
+But Borovička is more than a spirit, so continue reading to learn about the distillation process of Borovička, the most famous brands, and the history of this unique alcoholic beverage!